Farn

 Here we look at a second example.
 The third one is presented in the partition Iterations II.

-Use the Kaneko machine by changing the values in the edit fields at the bottom of the applet.
-Press the enter button and watch the new figure.
+Use the Kaneko machine by changing the values in the edit fields at the bottom of the drawing canvas.
+Press the draw button and watch the new figure.
 The table below shows sample values.
 If the figure is too big, decrease the scale factor.
 The radio checkboxes below choose the Kaneko square type I or the linear type II.
 The color is changed every 1000 dots, until the 10 predefined colors are used, then the colors are repeated.

 The Formula